Executive

 Janette Galan (she/her)

-Janette is a certified Paddle Canada Sea Kayaking Level 2 Instructor and Level 4 Skills, is an aspirant Level 1 Instructor Trainer and an Assistant Overnight Guide.
+Janette is a certified Paddle Canada Sea Kayaking Level 2 Instructor with Level 4 Skills, and a SKGABC Assistant Overnight Guide.
 She holds degrees in geography, environmental studies, diplomas in outdoor recreation leadership and marketing communications, and is an accredited Leave No Trace Trainer and PaddleSmart Presenter.
-Janette has been guiding and teaching sea kayaking in the Southern Gulf Islands for the past fifteen years.
+Janette has been guiding and teaching sea kayaking in the Southern Gulf Islands for the past 20 years.